999 (emergency telephone number): Location

-On strategic routes like almost all motorways and some major A roads in the United Kingdom, Highways England have placed blue driver location signs with the location printed on them, at approximately 500-metre intervals.
-Although emergency SOS phones are placed along the hard shoulder on all motorways (and in emergency refuge areas on smart motorways) which automatically send location information to the Highways England regional control centre (RCC), most people involved in a road emergency call from their mobile phones and so need another way to identify their location.
+On strategic routes like almost all motorways and some major A roads in the United Kingdom, National Highways have placed blue driver location signs with the location printed on them, at approximately 500-metre intervals.
+Although emergency SOS phones are placed along the hard shoulder on all motorways (and in emergency refuge areas on smart motorways) which automatically send location information to the National Highways regional control centre (RCC), most people involved in a road emergency call from their mobile phones and so need another way to identify their location.
 These signs contain a code which can be given to the emergency operator or the RCC.
 For example, a sign may say "M1 A 100.5".
 This translates as the M1 motorway, on the "A" carriageway, at 100.5 kilometres from the M1's nominal start at Staples Corner.
 The "A" and "B" carriageways are designated by Highways England to each carriageway, dependent upon which direction it travels; these normally refer to whether the carriageway goes "Away from London" or "Back to London".
 On circular motorways like the London Orbital M25 and M60 Manchester Outer Ring Road, the clockwise carriageway is the A carriageway and the anti-clockwise carriageway is the B carriageway.
 Letters J, K, L and M refer to slip roads at junctions.
 These signs are in addition to the pre-existing 100m distance marker posts alongside the carriageway.